 Sound like a familiar situation?

 We set up these tents solo, in pairs, and in wind, rain, and total darkness.
 This section gives you a glimpse into our experiences, so you can match your need for easy setup to the rest of the tent's features.
+Some of these tents go up so easy you'd swear there was a magic wand in the packaging somewhere, others take a little more time (or a few rounds of practice).

 This category gives us a good gauge of a tent's long-term durability.
 Some tent manufacturers skimp on materials and stitching to bring down cost, and maybe that doesn't matter for milder climates or infrequent users.
 But if you're an avid camper and you know your regions of choice, this category is an important one to weigh in your ultimate purchasing decision.
+Maybe you only need a tent to last a week, or maybe you're looking for a life fabric-laiden life partner.

 Watch out, some tent makers go a little wild knowing that a camping tent will often be driven to the campsite and require little to no schlepping.
 This still doesn't mean you want a Bosu-ball sized bundle of tent to find room for in your trunk, and it certainly doesn't mean you want to wrestle with 80 pounds of poles, fabric, and stakes when you roll up to your campsite after a long week.
+Or maybe you don't live in a 4,000 square-foot home and are going to have trouble storing a tent that's only minimally smaller when packed than properly set up.
+Furthermore, like many of us trying to fit into old clothes, some tents require serious grunting, groaning, pushing, stuffing (and let's not forget the swearing) to fit back in their storage bag.
+Others will go back in the bag, but only with laser-precision folds or rolls.
+Still others (these are our favorites) go right back into their storage bags easily, no fuss, no hassle.

 Types of Camping Tents

-A four season tent is what you would think of as a winter tent.
+A four-season tent is what you would think of as a winter tent.
 This is a burly, snowstorm-ready tent that is at home in the mountains and on expeditions.
 This is not the tent you would typically select if you're a fair weather camper that goes out only in the summer months and pitches a tent by the river or at the beach for some rest and relaxation.
-There are only two tents in this review listed as four season tents.
+There are only two tents in this review listed as four-season tents.

 The Big Agnes Flying Diamond 6 is a sturdy, weather resistant tent which can withstand winter use.
 The dome shape will slough off snow, the low profile resists winds, and the generous guy lines give you many options to anchor the tent in the snow.
 It is probably not one you're going to take out for winter mountaineering trips, due to the size and weight, but it will be more than adequate for a family snow camping adventure.